group-university-assignment/group_assignment/README.md

 #### Neville, Repo custodian and front_end_gui branch.

 ##### Please do not update this readme file, unless you are on the **main** branch of the repo.

+## Please not that completed application is present within the front_end_gui tree of this repository.